 2 glasses of water

-- These ingredients give two glasses of this blender
+- These ingredients will for two glasses of this mixer

-- Peel the red onion and cut one half into two quarters
+- Peel the red onion and cut a half in two quarters

 - Wash and cut green pepper into two parts by removing the seeds

-- In a glass blender add half of the vegetables, a few ice cubes, half the jar of oil, two tablespoons of vinegar, a teaspoon of salt and water glass.
+- In a glass blender add half of the vegetables, a few ice, half the jar of oil, two tablespoons of vinegar, a teaspoon of salt and water glass.

 - Cover and blend on high speed for about two or three minutes.

-- When you see that it is well beaten, lifting the cap on the blender, being careful not escape, add half of the washed and pitted cherries one by one.
+- When you see that is well beaten, lift the stopper of the blender and carefully not come out, add half of the washed and pitted cherries one by one.

 - Beat for about two minutes.